Call

 Women on Bikes: Amy, Timberely & Natalia

-Amy Johnson (Bike Law Tennessee), Timberley Jones (Owner of Spokes Digital Media, cyclist, crash victim, and advocate from Atlanta, GA), and Natalia Vargas (new roadie, veteran bicyclist, and budding Florida bike advocate) have unique perspectives on the importance of the bike, the role it plays in their personal and professional lives, and the reasons that riding is an irreplaceable staple even after experiencing things like the injustice of a crash.
+Amy Johnson (Bike Law Tennessee), Timberley Jones (Owner of Spokes Digital Media, cyclist, crash victim, and advocate from Atlanta, GA), and Natalia Vargas (new roadie, veteran bicyclist, and budding Florida bike accident advocate) have unique perspectives on the importance of the bike, the role it plays in their personal and professional lives, and the reasons that riding is an irreplaceable staple even after experiencing things like the injustice of a crash.
 And I have a special appreciation for the ways that each of these women play necessary roles in growing female ridership and how they do it together as part of the same team, even though they’ve never met.

 Timberley Jones